 We promote a positive reading culture and encourage a love of books and learning through reading.
 This is supported by author visits/links with the local library/whole school book events and adults as positive reading role models.

-Attractive and well stocked school Library and class book corners/dens – inviting and stocked with age appropriate texts, including books from our literary heritage reviewed during 2017-18.
+Attractive and well stocked school Library and class book corners/dens – inviting and stocked with age appropriate texts.

 - Daily reading in all classes

 - Reading 1:1 – with teachers/teaching assistants and volunteers